KDE/digikam-doc/setup_application/miscs_settings.rst

     - **Use pixmaps with high DPI resolution**: with this option, pixmaps sizes used internally by application will have a device-independent layout geometry.
 It activates high-resolution icons, otherwise the elements in digiKam would look very blurry under high resolutions.
 Also, it's recommended to use this option in multi-screen context when resolutions are not the same.

-    - **Disable hardware acceleration OpenCL**: this option will disable GPU accelerations, especially with faces management.
+    - **Disable hardware acceleration OpenCL**: this option will disable GPU accelerations, especially with faces management and image quality sorting.
+This option affect the `OpenCV <https://opencv.org/>`_ engine used in background for the intensive computation on images.
+To see the OpenCV configuration, go to :menuselection:`Help --> Components Information` menu entry, and :ref:`OpenCV section from the dialog <help_componentsinfo>`.

     - **Enable internal debug logging**: this option will turn one the debug trace on the console used to investigate dysfunctions.